FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0143_userspace_top_byte_ignore.md

 ## Implementation

 A boot-option will control whether user address spaces have ARM TBI enabled.
-ARM TBI can be enabled by adding setting the `TBI0` and `TBI1` bits in the translation control register (EL1).
+ARM TBI can be enabled by setting the `TBI0` and `TBI1` bits in the translation control register (EL1).

 In addition to enabling/disabling TBI, we'll need to make sure existing